ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 ArduPilot has FrSky telemetry drivers to natively output flight controller information through the serial ports.
 It comes in two flavors:

-a) :ref:`Repurposed FrSky telemetry <common-frsky-repurposed>` (D and SmartPort) (available since AC3.2), which reuses FrSky data IDs to transmit basic flight control information to the RC transmitter (e.g. T2 temperature message reused to transmit the number of GPS satelites and GPS status); and
+a) :ref:`Repurposed FrSky telemetry <common-frsky-repurposed>` (D and SmartPort) (available since AC3.2), which reuses FrSky data IDs to transmit basic flight control information to the RC transmitter (e.g. T2 temperature message reused to transmit the number of GPS satellites and GPS status); and

 b) :ref:`Passthrough telemetry <common-frsky-passthrough>` (SmartPort) (available since AC3.4), which leverages the new passthrough FrSky data IDs to send an extensive amount of flight controller specific information to the RC transmitter.